 As an indication that the probationer has knowledge of all probationary information, the written records of all conferences, reports, and evaluations will be disclosed to and signed by the probationer by the end of the quarter in which they are produced, or, if not available at that time, no later than the following quarter.

-The tenure review committee will arrange at least one (1) classroom visit per quarter with teaching probationers.
-These visits and the resulting observations will be recorded in written form as part of the probationer's evaluation materials.
+The tenure review committee members will each arrange at least one (1) of the following per quarter (excluding summers) with teaching probationers: a classroom observation an evaluation of committee work, or an evaluation of the probationer’s curriculum.
+These observations and evaluations will be recorded in written form as part of the probationer's evaluation materials.

 Documents other than those produced or requested by members of the tenure review committee will not be placed in the tenure record except by the agreement of the members of the committee.
 Probationers have the right to respond in writing for the record to any documents placed in their record.
 If complaints of substance that may affect the decision are brought to a committee meeting or to committee members, and the probationer has not been previously informed, a decision by the committee will be deferred for at least two (2) working days to provide the probationer an opportunity to respond before a decision is made.

 9.1 Seniority List.
 The Fall Quarter 1993 seniority list under the predecessor Agreement as published in its final form shall be carried forward and shall be deemed correct in all material respects.
 The District shall update the seniority list as new full-time faculty are employed and shall provide corrected individual pages for affected faculty, unit administrators, and the AFT.
-The complete list shall be revised at least once every five years, beginning in 1995, and distributed to full-time faculty members and the AFT by November 15th of that year.
+The complete list shall be updated annually and distributed to full-time faculty by November 15 of each year.

 10.4 Compensation for Canceled Classes.
-Part-time faculty (excluding full-time faculty who are teaching beyond workload) shall be compensated at 8% of the course salary if the course is cancelled within seven calendar days prior to the start of the course.
-Part-time faculty whose course is cancelled after the course’s scheduled start date shall be compensated 8% of the course salary plus the percentage of the course taught.
+Part-time faculty (excluding full-time faculty who are teaching beyond workload) shall be compensated for eight (8) hours at the stipend rate if the course is cancelled within three (3) work days prior to the start of the course.
+Part-time faculty whose course is cancelled after the course’s scheduled start date shall be compensated for eight (8) at the stipend rate plus the percentage of the course taught.
 In the event a part-time faculty member is reassigned to a class with the same course number, or is a PH faculty member with a guaranteed workload for the quarter, no additional compensation beyond the course salary will be required.
 (See Article 11.6.b.4.)

 12.3 Budget Development.